Kotlin/kotlinx.serialization/docs/value-classes.md

 ```

 As we see, `Color` class is not included during the encoding, only its underlying data.
 This invariant holds even if the actual value class
-is [allocated](https://kotlinlang.org/docs/reference/inline-classes.html#representation) — for example, when inline
+is [allocated](https://kotlinlang.org/docs/reference/inline-classes.html#representation) — for example, when value
 class is used as a generic type argument:

 ```kotlin